Department of Computer Science

 Computer Science at Loyola University Chicago

-Starting with projects that require you to use your head, not repeat lessons from a textbook, our computer science students gain an education that builds skills and careers.
+Starting with projects that require using your head, not repeating lessons from a textbook, our computer science students gain an education that builds skills and careers.

 NSA/DHS Designate Loyola University Chicago as a National Center of Academic Excellence in Cyber Defense Education Through 2025